DmytroNorth/Text_to_Video_Markers-FCP-Python/README.md

 #### 5.1.2 Create and compound clip and

-Now `Select all`, choose `File -> New -> Compound Clip`, and make at least one cut of the newly created compound clip.
+Now `Select all`, choose `File -> New -> Compound Clip`, and make at least one marker on the newly created compound clip by hitting "M" key.

 ![fcp new compound clip](png/comp.png)